Stacktical/stacktical.github.io/_posts/2021-12-17-stacktical-dsla-protocol-2022-roadmap-avalanche-subnet-launchpad-blockchain-cryptocurrency-fintech-legaltech-insurtech-itsm-slm-sla-defi-nft.md

 The launchpad will enable Avalanche subnet operators to bootstrap the security of their subnet, and incentivise Avalanche validators using performance bounties—a new abstraction and use case of DSLA Protocol's Decentralized Service Level Agreements.

-In practice, this means an increase in Staking APR for subnet validators that hit pre-agreed performance and validation targets, and peace of mind for subnet operators.
+In practice, this means an increase in Staking APR for subnet validators that hit pre-agreed performance and validation targets, and peace of mind for

-## 🗓 Stay tuned for upcoming events
+## 🗓 Stay tuned for upcomi

 2022 will mark the consolidation of the value proposition of SLAs for the Decentralized Finance (DeFi) and Metaverse Finance (MetaFi) sectors, as well as our first notable foray into real world, third-party risk management use cases.